-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference 8.1.
-Protocols will be developed to further assess (and manage as required) areas of potential contamination in accordance with DERM's Draft Guidelines for the Assessment and Management of Contaminated Land in Queensland (DERM, 1998).
-Volume 1, Section 8.3.2 8.2.
+8.1.
+Protocols will be developed to further assess (and manage as required) areas of potential contamination in accordance with the Guideline for Contaminated Land Professionals (EHP 2012).

+8.2.
 Stockpiles, workshop areas, chemical stores, fuel tanks and waste disposal/storage areas will be located on hardstand, compacted soil or concrete pads.
 Appropriate management of surface water runoff from these areas will be implemented.

-Volume 1, Section 8.3.2 8.3.
+8.3.
 Relevant Australian Standards (e.g. for the storage and handling of flammable and combustible liquids and dangerous goods) will be complied with, and all liquid chemical and fuel storage areas will include secondary containment (bunding).

-Volume 1, Section 8.3.2 8.4.
+8.4.
 Where possible, hazardous chemicals and materials will be replaced with less harmful alternatives.
 Material Safety Data Sheets (MSDSs) for chemicals used or brought to the site will be kept in a central register on site and at the area of use and be readily available to workers at all times.
-Volume 1, Section 8.3.2 8.5.
-Putrescible waste will be disposed of on site into an approved engineered landfill or facility.
-Site personnel will be trained in the operation and procedures for this installation to reduce the potential Volume 1,Section 8.3.2

-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference for unauthorised waste disposal at this site.
-8.6.
+8.5.
 Spills will be cleaned up as soon as possible.
 In particular, designated site vehicles and appropriate facilities will be equipped with appropriate spill kits.
 For significant chemical or fuel spills, the site emergency response plan will be followed and the appropriate authorities notified as soon as possible.

-Volume 1, Section 8.3.2 8.7.
+8.6.
 Detailed records will be kept of any activities or incidents that have the potential to result in land contamination.
 Records will be kept in an inventory that contains information on storage locations, personnel training, monitoring data, and disposal procedures for appropriate chemicals, fuel and other potential contaminants used on site.
 Records will be maintained by the Proponent and made available to relevant authorities on request.

-Volume 1, Section 8.3.2 S. 8.8.
+8.7.
 Regular inspections of containers, bund integrity, valves and storage and handling areas will be carried out by suitably qualified personnel.

-Volume 1, Section 8.3.2 8.9.
+8.8.
 All staff will be trained as part of their site induction in appropriate handling, storage and containment practices for chemicals, fuel and other potential contaminants.

-Volume 1, Section 8.3.2 8.10.
+8.9.
 All mine waste and rejects identified as potential acid generating or potentially harmful to the environment will be handled in accordance with the strategies outlined in Volume 1, Section 16 of this EIS.
-These mitigation measures will include the adequate containment of the tailings material to minimise potential groundwater and surface water impacts, as well as the appropriate management of any potential ARD material to reduce the potential for acidification and resultant groundwater and surface water impacts (see also Section G16).
-Volume 1, Section 8.3.2
+These mitigation measures will include the adequate containment of the tailings material to minimise potential groundwater and surface water impacts, as well as the appropriate management of any potential ARD material to reduce the potential for acidification and resultant groundwater and surface water impacts.

+8.10.
+Prior to land disturbance and during excavation of soils or extraction of groundwater, should visual contamination be noted, the soils and groundwater will be stored appropriately and tested for contamination.